deeporiginbio/deeporigin-client/docs/how-to/managed-data/list-data.md

         ```

     ??? tip "Combining outputs"
         You can combine multiple output types.
-For example, to list all workspaces and databases:
+For example, to list all folders and databases:

         ```bash
-        deeporigin data list --workspaces --databases
+        deeporigin data list --folders --databases
         ```

 === "Python"